Empowering students to achieve success in higher education.

 High School Program

-During our five years in operation, we have reached over 800 academically talented and economically challenged, underserved and/or first-generation college bound junior and senior high school students through weekly sessions involving the SoMD CAN curriculum based program which is rich in resources and tools to help students navigate the intricacies of the college admissions and financial aid process.
+During our NINE years in operation, we have reached over 1000 academically talented and economically challenged, underserved and/or first-generation college bound junior and senior high school students through weekly sessions involving the SoMD CAN curriculum based program which is rich in resources and tools to help students navigate the intricacies of the college admissions and financial aid process.
 We have programs at all 4 high schools in Calvert County with a Pre-College Advisor who works closely with the Guidance Office and Administrative staff.
 Weekly sessions are conducted during the one hour lunch throughout the junior and senior years.
 Personal consultations for participants and their families can be arranged with the Pre-College Advisor.

 In the Community